 Another reason to avoid trends is that the big-name brands you know and love aren’t copying everyone else.
 Some of the world’s most famous logos include Nike, Vogue, and eBay.
 Their designers didn’t try to slot the brand into a template, so you shouldn’t either!

 Use accessible software

 If you take a DIY approach to designing your logo rather than using a professional, you can still generate something that’s stunning and doesn’t look amateur.
-A great tool to use is Canva, which allows you to create multiple marketing materials with set templates.
+A great tool to use is Canva, which allows you to create multiple marketing materials with set templates, or Looka, an AI-powered online logo maker and design platform.
 Although avoiding direct logo templates is the best idea, Canva has enough features for you to tweak the designs and make them your own.
 Most of the features are free but you can pay for clean-cut images and upload your own fonts for a seriously professional edge.

 If you’re ready to take your skills up a notch or if you’re a fast learner, use Adobe Illustrator.
 YouTube is brimming with how-to videos that’ll help you learn how to use it, and it gives you an edge to create a logo that’s truly unique.
 Illustrator does come with a free trial period but you’ll need to pay to continue using the software if you need it beyond a month.

 During the logo design process, stop and ask yourself whether you’d feel impressed if you saw your design on a competitor’s website.
 If you’re struggling, show the design you’ve created to a discerningly honest audience to get their feedback.
 As this will be a permanent feature of your brand’s identity, you want to get it right.

 Designing a high-quality logo is a careful process.
 Always start with a little research into what your brand’s identity should be like then move on to selecting colors and fonts.
 The steady moves you make now will save a lot of time in the future.
 When you’re able to look at your logo with pride, you’ll feel relieved that you took the process seriously.